 To recieve updates on volunteer opportunities, sign up for our Volunteer Announcements HERE!

-If you are interested in a one-time volunteer opportunities for yourself or your organization, consider coming to our regular garden work parties Tend, Mend and Mingle at Lincoln Elementary and Linus Pauling Middle School Gardens!
+If you are interested in one-time volunteer opportunities for yourself or your organization, consider coming to our regular garden work parties called Tend, Mend and Mingle at Lincoln Elementary and Linus Pauling Middle School Gardens!

 Tend, Mend and Mingle: coffee and snacks provided!